 Leaving the Atlantic Ocean coastline we then drive to Khorixas, the traditional capital of the former Damaraland region.
 Along the way to Khorixas, we visit Spitzkoppe, also called the Matterhorn of Namibia.
 The surreal exposed granite peaks of Spitzkoppe form one of the most iconic landmarks of Namibia.
 We spend a bit of time exploring the rocky outcrops that rise impressively above the flat plains, with a local guide.

-Today's drive ends at a campsite in Outjo, where we prepare for our game viewing adventure in Etosha National Park.
+Today's drive ends at a camp in Opuwo, where we prepare for our exciting wildlife adventure in Etosha Park.

 After our cultural experience with the Himba people, we make our way to nearby Etosha National Park for top-notch game viewing.